europeana/assembla-to-jira/README.md

 This is accomplished by executing the following command:

 ```
-$ ruby jira_download_attachments.rb
+$ ruby jira_download_attachments.rb # => data/jira/jira-attachments-download.csv
 ```

-The downloaded attachments are placed in the `data/jira/attachments` directory with the same filename, and the meta information is logged to the file `data/jira/jira-attachments` containing the following columns:
+The downloaded attachments are placed in the `data/jira/attachments` directory with the same filename, and the meta information is logged to the file `data/jira/jira-attachments-download.csv` containing the following columns:

 ```
 created_at|assembla_ticket_id|jira_ticket_id|filename|content_type
 ```

 which is used to import the attachments into Jira in the following section.
+A check is made if the file already exists in order to avoid name collisions.

 ### Import attachments